 Google Products Export

 Google products is a powerful marketing tool.
-Shopfront can export a CSV file of all your products for uploading to Google.
+Shopfront can export a CSV file of all your retail products for uploading to Google, allowing you to run Google Shopping Ad campaigns to boost online sales.
 While this is an easy process the effectiveness of the marketing depends on the quality of data you have entered into Sage/Shopfront.
 In particular entering the GTIN into the barcode field in Sage or Shopfront can significantly improve the effectiveness.

 Generic Product CSV Export